Skip to main content

 The blood of Jesus is a legal testimony in the courts of heaven.
 When you stand on it, the enemy has no ground.

-The message of the blood is not outdated.
-It's not just for theology books or Sunday sermons.
-It's for today's broken world - where guilt, shame, sickness and fear run rampant.
-The blood of Jesus offers a way back to God.
-It offers cleansing for the guilty, healing for the sick, peace for the anxious, and hope for the hopeless.
+The message of the blood is not an outdated religious tradition or a dusty chapter in a theology book; it is the most relevant power in today's broken world.
+Where guilt, shame, sickness and fear run rampant, the blood of Jesus offers a definitive way back to God.
+It provides a legal and spiritual solution that temporary worldly fixes cannot match: cleansing for the guilty, healing for the sick, peace for the anxious and unshakeable hope for the hopeless.

 When the world offers temporary solutions, the blood of Jesus offers eternal redemption.